bobbiemh/SoftwareProject/README.md

     * Optional Argument
       * These arguments can be called by their shorthand.
 The user is required to give an Optional Argument a default value.
  * XMLParse Class:
   * The project allows the user to make arguments from XML code.
 The class uses a SAX Parser to read through the code.
-An example of how the XML code should be formatted can be seen from the file VolumeCalculator.xml [Named Link](https://github.com/amariamari23/SoftwareProject/blob/master/src/test/java/softwareproject/VolumeCalculator.xml)
+An example of how the XML code should be formatted can be seen from the file [VolumeCalculator.xml](https://github.com/amariamari23/SoftwareProject/blob/master/src/test/java/softwareproject/VolumeCalculator.xml)
   * The user can do this by calling the readXML function.
 The function only takes one argument, the file's name.
  * ParseArgs Class:
   * This class is the only one the user should have to interact with.
 This class allows the user to create a program with the arguments they desire.
 Through this class, they can do the following: